mdfahimhasan/WesternUS_NetGW/README.md

 __2. data_download_preprocess -__ consists of scripts that have functions to download datasets from GEE, including OpenET, and to further pre-process the datasets.
 The `run_download_preprocess.py` is the main driver script that has to be used to download and pre-process all required datasets.

 __3. effective_precip -__ consists of functions that are required specifically for the effective precipitation model.
-The `eff_precip_model.py` is the main driver script of the effective precipitation model.
+The effective precipitation is estimated by a 3-step model.
+First, the `m01_peff_model_monthly.py` script estmates effective precipitation at monthly scale.
+The monthly estimates do not follow water balance (water year precipitation > water year effective precipitation) in some regions.
+So, at the second step,  the 'm02_peff_frac_model_water_yr.py' script simulates a water year-scale effective precipitation fraction model.
+This water year-scale model is used to impose water balance over the monthly estimates using the 'm03_peff_adjust.py' script.
+These three files have to be run in sequence to generate the monthly effective precipitation estimates.

 __4. sw_irrig -__ consists of functions that are required for dictributing USGS HUC12 level surface water irrigation data to 2 km pixel scale.
 The `SW_Irr.py` is the main driver file.